davidstoegmueller/bettervanilla/README.md

 - **Sittable Stairs**: Sit on stairs using an empty hand.
 - **Sleeping Rain**: Skip rainy days by sleeping in a bed.
 - **Death Chest**: Create a chest with your items at your death location.
+- **Permissions**: Manage and assign plugin permissions to users and groups.

 ## Commands